home-assistant/hadashboard/README.md

 *Changes in behavior*

-`Wind Chill` on the weather widget has been replaced by `Apparent Temperature` whcih is now passed straight through from the sensor value.
+`Wind Chill` on the weather widget has been replaced by `Apparent Temperature` which is now passed straight through from the sensor value.

 ***Version 1.5***